RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/20-PRV.md

 <sup>18</sup> The simple inherit folly: but the prudent are crowned with knowledge.
 <sup>19</sup> The evil bow before the good; and the wicked at the gates of the righteous.
 <sup>20</sup> The poor is hated even of his own neighbour: but the rich [hath] many friends.
-<sup>21</sup> He that despiseth his neighbour sinneth: but he that hath mercy on the poor , happy [is] he.
+<sup>21</sup> He that despiseth his neighbour sinneth: but he that hath mercy on the poor, happy [is] he.
 <sup>22</sup> Do they not err that devise evil? but mercy and truth [shall be] to them that devise good.
 <sup>23</sup> In all labour there is profit: but the talk of the lips [tendeth] only to penury.
 <sup>24</sup> The crown of the wise [is] their riches: [but] the foolishness of fools [is] folly.